MH1036/INFO-4302-MOBILE-APPLICATION-DEVELOPMENT-PROJRCT/Project Proposal.md

 ### 1.4 PROJECT SCOPE

-1.4.1 Scope
+**1.4.1 Scope**
-Describe the scope of the application that will be developed.
+The application that will be developed for IIUM community where the scope will be local and for a testing purpose the data will contain 5 records as a student to test and one user (security Gard)
-1.4.2 Targeted User
+**1.4.2 Targeted User**
 Our targeted user divided to two main category users will use the app as admin in this project they will by IIUM security officer and security guards.
 On the other hand, users who will be scanned to find their information in our database.
 Student, staff and outsider where those who filed to identified as student or staff, they will be registered as visitor’s.

-1.4.3 Specific Platform
+**1.4.3 Specific Platform**
 To build this project we are trying to apply all the knowledge we gain in our class by using react native framework for writing the mobile application codes for iOS and android also using the APIs platform to access the phone camera and other features.
 The software is needed to develop the app are android studio to use the in-building function and simulate the app on android studio emulator, visual studio code to write our code and tested, Node.js, JDK 1.8 and react native documentation to build a cross-platform app and re-use the codes that will help us.
 The application will be tested and used on a real mobile phone as hardware is required.
 This is a demo version where we will create our own database but, in the future, there is a specific requirement where the application need to access IIUM database
 ### 1.5 CONSTRAINTS